shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td class="Not Providing">
 		SD does not provide call out when an undetected object appears in the vehicle's path <br><br>
 		SD does not provide call out when traffic light is detected incorrectly <br><br>
-		SD does not call out module controller failure when vehicle is about to drive in autonomy mode <br><br>
+		SD does not call out module controller failure when vehicle is about to drive in autonomy mode
     </td>

     <td class="Providing">